Interplay of Unidirectional Quantum Strings in Kagome Rydberg Atom Array

-In the stripe phase, all the atoms in the C sublattice are excited to the Rydberg state, accompanied by local quantum fluctuations.
-Then, we can turn off one edge site by changing the local detuning to a large negative value to ensure the atom always stays in state $|g\rangle$.
-To highlight the quantum string excitation, we subtract it by the reference stripe state, which means the density in the C sublattice is transformed as $n_i \rightarrow 1 - n_i$.
+The edge defect can be introduced by changing the local detuning to a large negative value to ensure the atom always stays in state $|g\rangle$.
+To highlight the quantum string excitation, we subtract it from the reference stripe state, which means the density in the C sublattice is transformed as $n_i \rightarrow 1 - n_i$.
 Furthermore, to illustrate the dynamics of the string, we also calculate the density of the resonant hexagon \cite{kagome_zhang1,kagome_zhang2}, which characterizes the strength of the ring exchange process.
 In all figures, the intensity of the resonant configuration is normalized by the maximum value.

 As demonstrated in Fig.~\ref{fig02}(a), the densities of both Rydberg excitation and resonant hexagon are higher around the edge defect.
-The interesting feature is that the sites inside the blue dashed lines labeled region have apparent high intensity, and the strength decays as the site is further away from the edge defect.
+The interesting feature is that the sites inside the blue lines labeled region have apparent high intensity, and the strength decays as the site is further away from the edge defect.
 To figure out the physical reason, we make a snapshot of the transformed Rydberg state distribution.
-From Fig.~\ref{fig02}(b), we can immediately observe the string with a finite length attached to the edge.
-Meanwhile, we find that the string is directed along the $y$-direction, which means it cannot turn around to form a loop-like structure.
-Such mobility constraint of quasi-particle is also observed in the XXZ model \cite{kagome_zhang1} and widely exists in the fracton systems \cite{fracton_review,fracton01,fracton02}.
-In addition, we can find some spots in other places, and their appearance is due to local quantum fluctuations from the vacuum reminiscent of the Schwinger mechanism.
+From the inset of Fig.~\ref{fig02}(a), we can immediately observe the string with a finite length attached to the edge.
+Meanwhile, we find that the string is unidirectional along the $y$-direction, which means it cannot turn around to form a loop-like structure.
+Such a mobility constraint of the quasi-particle is also observed in the XXZ model \cite{kagome_zhang1} and widely exists in the fracton systems \cite{fracton_review,fracton01,fracton02}.

-At the open end of the quantum string, a gauge charge randomly moves in the middle of the bulk.
-Then, we can imagine that if an additional gauge charge appears, they will annihilate each other if they take opposite charges.
-Therefore, we turn off one site on the other side to produce another string with the gauge charge taking the opposite charge.
-Remarkably, as shown in Fig.~\ref{fig03}(a), we can only observe a single string with two ends attached to different edge defects.
-This strongly supports our expectation that the introduced gauge charge annihilates the existing gauge charge in the bulk.
-Consequently, the two strings merge into a single string.
-Then, both ends of the string are pinned, and the string's transverse vibration can be observed, which resembles the vibrating classical strings in a violin or the ancient Chinese instrument--``Guzheng''.